dart-archive/www.dartlang.org/src/site/articles/serialization/index.markdown

 Identifying your criteria is important because no serialization library or data format works in every scenario.
-Some criteria are even mutually exclusive;
-for example, simple JSON cannot represent objects with circular dependencies.
+Some criteria are even mutually exclusive—for example, simple JSON cannot represent objects with circular dependencies.

 ## Reviews